Gachedili Canyon Natural Monument: Paleontological findings

 Canyon provides paleontological insight into Mesozoic age and Paleogene age, the time of giant reptiles, mammals and birds.
-In 2010 in the area between Gatshedili and Inchkhuri villiages, an Ilia State University expedition found about 20 footprints of dinosaurs along with some bone fragments mostly of herbivorous dinosaurs of medium size.
+In 2010 in the area between Gatshedili and Inchkhuri villages, an Ilia State University expedition found about 20 footprints of dinosaurs along with some bone fragments mostly of herbivorous dinosaurs of medium size.
 Numerous remains of invertebrates, such as nautiloids, ammonites, brachiopods and sea urchins helped to determine geological epoch of these findings.
 They originated from the upper Cretaceous period of the Mesozoic Era, Maastrichtian and Danish periods, or 100.5–65.5 Ma, the period coinciding with a 200 million year long supremacy of dinosaurs.
 Also found were fragments of giant reptile of the extinct sea-Mosasaur.